conholdate/docs.conholdate.com/en/net/groupdocs-total-for-net/redacting-documents/image-redaction/_index.md

 ## Redact recognized text from an image

-To enable OCR-processing and search for a text using regular expressions, you have to implement [IOcrConnector](https://apireference.groupdocs.com/net/redaction/groupdocs.redaction.integration.ocr/iocrconnector) interface and pass the instance to [RedactorSettings](https://apireference.groupdocs.com/net/redaction/groupdocs.redaction.options/redactorsettings) constructor.
-For more details, see [OCR Usage Basics]({{< ref "redaction/net/developer-guide/advanced-usage/using-ocr/ocr-usage-basics" >}}) article.
+To enable OCR-processing and search for a text using regular expressions, you have to implement [IOcrConnector](https://apireference.groupdocs.com/net/redaction/groupdocs.redaction.integration.ocr/iocrconnector) interface and pass the instance to [RedactorSettings](https://apireference.groupdocs.com/net/redaction/groupdocs.redaction.options/redactorsettings) constructor. .

 **C#**